frictionlessdata/tabulator-py/README.md

 ```

 ### Validate

+> It's a provisional API.
+If you use it as a part of other program please pin concrete `tabulator` version to your requirements file.

 For cases you don't need open the source but want to know is it supported by `tabulator` or not you could use `validate` function.
 It also let you know what exactly is not supported raising correspondig exception class.